West Hollywood Restaurant Conservatory is a Design Gem

 The restaurant and bar’s many spaces beg to be explored.

-Blending fresh design, high-quality food, and an eye for the details, West Hollywood newcomer Conservatory stands out.
+Blending fresh design, high-quality food and an eye for detail, West Hollywood’s Conservatory stands out.

-I chatted with Conservatory’s design and concept creator Jim Hustead of Age Old Trade Design.
-His goal with Conservatory was to create an escape along Santa Monica Boulevard – to make it a place that encouraged you to keep returning to discover all the little surprises it has to offer.
+I chatted with design and concept creator Jim Hustead of Age Old Trade Design.
+His goal with Conservatory was to create an escape along Santa Monica Boulevard—a place that encouraged you to keep returning to discover all the little surprises it has to offer.

-I recently tried it and can tell you, the food and drinks are great.
-The staff is amazing.
-But it was the space that really stood out.
-Designer Hustead somehow managed to create six uniquely-designed areas that all tie together perfectly – and a surprising seventh that can’t be missed.
+I recently tried it and can tell you, the food and drinks are great and the staff is amazing.
+But it was the space itself that really stood out.
+Hustead somehow managed to create six uniquely-designed areas that all tie together perfectly and a surprising seventh that can’t be missed.

 The Sidewalk High Tops featuring The Green Wall

-The Intention: To expand on that European street cafe vibe but literally raise you up a bit so you could be at eye level with passerbys while enjoying the lively boulevard.
+The Intention: To expand on that European street café vibe but literally raise you up to sit at eye level with passersby enjoying the lively boulevard.

-Experience: My friend and I enjoyed Golden Hour (starts at 3:00 p.m.) and shared charcuterie and cocktails.
-The Green Wall offers a really nice, fresh counterpoint to the urban streetscape.
+Experience: My friend and I enjoyed Golden Hour (3-7 p.m. daily) and shared charcuterie and cocktails.
+The Green Wall offers a fresh counterpoint to the urban streetscape.

-The Intention: To offer a European-inspired street cafe that paid homage to Irv’s Burgers and the historic relevance of that restaurant without disingenuously trying to capitalize on it.
+The Intention: To offer a European-inspired street café that pays homage to the historic Irv’s Burgers without disingenuously trying to capitalize on it.

-Design Elements: Colorful pillows brighten up intentionally tightly placed tables to encourage conversation and create a lively, community ambiance.
+Design Elements: Colorful pillows brighten up tables, intentionally spaced close to one another to encourage conversation and create a lively, community ambiance.